Titania (moon)

 Infrared spectroscopy conducted from 2001 to 2005 revealed the presence of water ice as well as frozen carbon dioxide on Titania's surface, suggesting it may have a tenuous carbon dioxide atmosphere with a surface pressure of about 10 nanopascals (10−13 bar).
 Measurements during Titania's occultation of a star put an upper limit on the surface pressure of any possible atmosphere at 1–2 mPa (10–20 nbar).
 The Uranian system has been studied up close only once, by the spacecraft Voyager 2 in January 1986.
 It took several images of Titania, which allowed mapping of about 40% of its surface.

 Discovery and naming

 Titania was discovered by William Herschel on January 11, 1787, the same day he discovered Uranus's second largest moon, Oberon.
 He later reported the discoveries of four more satellites, although they were subsequently revealed as spurious.
 For nearly the next 50 years, Titania and Oberon would not be observed by any instrument other than William Herschel's, although the moon can be seen from Earth with a present-day high-end amateur telescope.

 All of Uranus's moons are named after characters created by William Shakespeare or Alexander Pope.
 The name Titania was taken from the Queen of the Fairies in A Midsummer Night's Dream.
 The names of all four satellites of Uranus then known were suggested by Herschel's son John in 1852, at the request of William Lassell, who had discovered the other two moons, Ariel and Umbriel, the year before.
+It is uncertain if Herschel devised the names, or if Lassell did so and then sought Herschel's permission.

 Titania was initially referred to as "the first satellite of Uranus", and in 1848 was given the designation Uranus I by William Lassell, although he sometimes used William Herschel's numbering (where Titania and Oberon are II and IV).
 In 1851 Lassell eventually numbered all four known satellites in order of their distance from the planet by Roman numerals, and since then Titania has been designated Uranus III.

 Shakespeare's character's name is pronounced /tᵻˈteɪnjə/, but the moon is often pronounced /taɪˈteɪniə/, by analogy with the familiar chemical element titanium.
 The adjectival form, Titanian, is homonymous with that of Saturn's moon Titan.
 The name Titania is ancient Greek for "Daughter of the Titans".